Balancing unpaid care work and paid work

 Research took place in four countries across two regions:

 - How do women and families in low-income households balance unpaid care work with income-earning activities?

 - How, and to what extent, do women's economic empowerment programmes and policies consider unpaid care tasks?

 - How can these programmes and policies enable women's participation in paid work, and sustain their incomes, while ensuring good quality childcare for low-income families?

-Find out more about this project and see the research results and engagement actvities in real-time on the Interactions on Gender Justice website.
+Find out more about this project and see the research results and engagement actvities on the Interactions for Gender Justice website.